bio-ontology-research-group/mo-phenotype-analysis/README.md

-## Module_organism_phenotypes
-This repository contains all the scripts needed to test module organism phenotypes contribution in predicting gene disease associations using ontology-based phenotypic similarity
+This repository contains all the scripts needed to test model organism phenotypes contribution in predicting gene disease associations using ontology-based phenotypic similarity

 ## Usage